KevinMarquette/kevinmarquette.github.io/_posts/2017-03-25-mnemonic-wordlist.md

     pancake  panda    panel    panic    paradox  pardon
     paris    parker   parking  parody   partner  passage

 I have reproduced the entire [word list here](\public\mnemonicwordlist.txt) and on [GitHubGist](https://gist.github.com/KevinMarquette/343c2436d24539cc5eabacbfd98ab754) to make it easy to find.
-It was extracted from the [mn_wordlist.c](https://github.com/singpolyma/mnemonicode/blob/master/mn_wordlist.c) file.
+It was extracted from the [mn_wordlist.c](https://github.com/singpolyma/mnemonicode/blob/master/mn_wordlist.c) file in the project.

 # Save this for future reference